About

 Mike's work definitely strikes a cord with our Texas residents!
 The canyons and landscapes are always the collectors favorites.
 They see the sentiment in the space seem to spark a personal memory for them.

-The New Mexico pieces are equally as gorgeous and many clients associate it with a vacation spot they have been too or a road they have traveled along theirs life's journey.
+The New Mexico pieces are equally as gorgeous and many clients associate it with a vacation spot they have been to or a road they have traveled along in their life's journey.

 We believe Mike’s work will be passed down for many generations to come!